 At this point, we’d really like to know if Forbes.com drives this kind of revenue consistently or if this is an anomaly.
 To figure this out, we just need to take a quick peek at our customers and get a sense of how the revenue is distributed among them.
 If we’re getting a number of high-value customers, we’ll know that we need to focus plenty of energy on driving traffic from Forbes.com.

 It looks like Mark@Facebook.com threw our metrics all out of whack when he became a $12,000 customer (he’s a high-roller).
 Not only did he contribute 93% of the revenue from Forbes.com, he also drove 70% of the revenue from Version B of the signup flow.
 If we remove this one outlier, Version B no longer looks as attractive.

 It’s awesome that this business generated so much revenue from a single person, but the likelihood that they’ll continue to acquire customers at the same value from the same traffic source and with the same signup flow is highly unlikely.

 With other analytics tools, we never would have been able to get so much detail about where our revenue was coming from.
 Nor would we have been able to deeply understand how each A/B test was performing.

 What if this business was itching to drop its campaigns and focus on organic traffic?
 While Version B didn’t do quite as well as Version A, it appeared to do a much better job with non-campaign traffic.
 If we hadn’t found this outlier, the decision makers might have picked the wrong A/B test, which would have drastically slowed down revenue in the following months.

-Currently, the Power Report is only available to our enterprise customers and isn’t available by default in the KISSmetrics 14-day free trial.
+Currently, the Power Report is only available to customers on the Power Plan and isn’t available by default in the Kissmetrics 14-day free trial.